Many couples who marry experience tensions and problems in their relationship. Hans Asperger (1944)

 There can be a natural bond, or antagonism, between a parent and child who both have Asperger’s syndrome.
 Liane Holliday Willey has a very close and supportive relationship with her father.
 He recognized that his daughter would need to acquire the knowledge he had learned about people, socializing and conversations.
 He became her social mentor, with daily advice on what to do and say in social situations.
 Father and daughter understood and respected each other’s perspectives and experiences.
 This is not always the case.
 The enforced proximity of two inflexible and dominating characters with AS can lead to animosity and arguments.
 The non-AS parent becomes an experienced diplomat, trying to ‘keep the peace’ and facing the problems of conflicting loyalties.
 It can be like having two magnets – they either attract or repel each other.

 “In our family, we always encourage our aspie to realize she is filled to the brim with admirable traits and powerful abilities, yet we are equally as faithful in trying to get her to be aware of her social, emotional and cognitive inefficiencies.
-Keeping the balance of the power such that we help her with academic and affective strategies geared to help her turn her inefficiencies into firm proficiencies.
-Our goal is to help our daughter do what my father and I were able to do, join the world on its terms without losing sight of who we are and what we need.
+Maintaining a balance of power such that we assist her with academic and affective strategies tailored to help her transform her inefficiencies into firm proficiencies.
+Our goal is to help our daughter do what my father and I were able to do: join the world on its terms without losing sight of who we are and what we need.
 (Willey 2001)

 Understanding your partner with Asperger’s syndrome can be difficult or seemingly impossible at times.
 Making better connections can lead to a happier, healthier relationship.